Diagnosing and Treating Cataracts at Dr. Dorothy Park & Associates in Columbia

 Cataracts are diagnosed via an eye exam and visual acuity test.
 Our eye care professional will look into your eyes to see if any cloudy or white spots are visible on the lens of your eye.
 Next, she will perform a visual acuity exam using a Snellen eye chart.

 Our eye doctor may also perform a dilated eye exam to check for problems with the back of your eye and test your eye pressure to determine if you have glaucoma.
 While these conditions do not necessarily cause the development of a cataract, they can be present along with your cataracts, especially if you have experienced an eye trauma or have eye inflammation.

 Cataract Treatment at our Optometry Clinic in Columbia

-Our Columbia optometrist can examine your eyes to determine the size of your cataract and the degree to which it impacts your vision.
+Our Columbia eye care professional can examine your eyes to determine the size of your cataract and the degree to which it impacts your vision.
 A cataract that is relatively small in size typically only needs glasses or contacts to correct vision.
 If you have a large cataract that is preventing you from performing daily tasks or a cataract that is interfering with the treatment of another eye disease, like macular degeneration or diabetic retinopathy, you may benefit from cataract surgery.
 Our eye doctor can help you determine if your cataract only needs to be monitored or if you would benefit from having the cataract removed.
 If your cataract does need to be removed in the future, we can provide your post-surgery follow-up care.

 To schedule an eye care appointment to have your eyes examined, call us at (803) 254-6306